The new issue of the Journal of Roman Military Equipment Studies has arrived in Tirol. The two volumes published last year contained articles such as:

 The first axe belongs to the sad collection of artifacts known as Luristan bronzes.
 The ancient people there deposited many fine bronzes in their tombs, and in the 1920s the locals began to dig them up and sell them on a large scale.
 Once enterprising smiths began to cast their own “Luristan bronzes,” and dealers began to market objects looted from other regions under the “Luristan” label, a great deal of knowledge was lost forever.
 However, this axe resembles finds with inscriptions from the 12th century BCE or excavated from a temple built at at Tschogha Zanbil in the 13th (although there are others in contexts 400 years younger).
 Have a look at how the blade is attached to the socket.

 A “Chalcidian” helmet in the Hermitage, St. Petersburg.
 From Nymphaion necropolis, tomb 16, acquired by the Hermitage in 1876.
 Attributed to the early fifth century BCE.
 When we look at ancient bronze in museums, we usually see dark, corroded surfaces.
-Modern sculptors and costumers often deliberately imitate this look, leaving surfaces...
+Modern sculptors and costumers often deliberately imitate this look, leaving surfaces rough or coating the...
 Continue reading: The Great Hall is Ablaze with Bronze

 In the time of Antigonos the One-Eyed, an ingenious character named Kallias of Arados came to Rhodes and impressed the city fathers with his knowledge of all the latest engines for defending a city, and some which were so new that nobody had yet turned his sketches and models into a full-sized prototype.
 Kallias did such a good job of impressing them that they gave him an office in place of a Rhodian and funds to turn his ideas into reality.
 When Demetrius the Sacker of Cities arrived outside of the walls, Kallias executed his office until the Rhodians found out that his favourite machine, a crane for lifting siege towers as they approached the wall, would never work in full-size as well as it did on a model.